Georgia Milestones: Georgia’s New Standardized Test

 October 1, 2014

 During the 2014-15 school year, students in Georgia will take a new standardized test, Georgia Milestones, to assess academic achievement.
-These tests replace the Criterion-Referenced Competency Tests (CRCTs), End of Course Tests (EOCTs), and the writing assessments.
+These tests replace the Criterion-Referenced Competency Tests (CRCT), End of Course Tests (EOCT), and the writing assessments.
 This education update explains why the assessment system is changing, what the tests entail, and what this means for parents and education stakeholders in the state.

 Transition to Georgia Milestones